philuttley/statistical-inference/_episodes/03-continuous_rvs.md

         # To get the pdf in the same bins as the histogram, we calculate the differences in cdfs at the bin
         # edges and normalise them by the bin widths.
         norm_pdf = (nd.cdf(edges[1:])-nd.cdf(edges[:-1]))/np.diff(edges)
-        # We can now plot the ratio as a pre-calculated histogram using the trick we learned in Episode 1
+        # We can now plot the ratio as a pre-calculated histogram using this trick:
         ax[i,j].hist((edges[1:]+edges[:-1])/2,bins=edges,weights=dens/norm_pdf,density=False,
                      histtype='step')
         ax[i,j].text(0.05,0.8,"$n=$"+str(nsamp[n]),transform=ax[i,j].transAxes)